InfoSecREDD/REPG/README.md

 # REPG (REDD's Encrypted Payload Generator)
-This is a simple project aimed at making other people's PowerShell script be easily converted for everyone to use. - While throwing a bit of Base64 and certutil commands in there to give others more ideas on what can and could be possible.
+This is a simple project aimed at making other people's PowerShell scripts AND Python scripts be easily converted for everyone to use. - While throwing a bit of Base64 and certutil commands in there to give others more ideas on what can and could be possible.